 This together with the subsequent parental wrath for getting glue & paint on our clothes, the kitchen table, pets, sisters etc. Plus the odd visit to the local hospital having sliced into a thumb instead of plastic.

 These early experiences with model aircraft also taught us about aircraft & aviation.
 The early style narrative instructions (place the DF loop on the top of the fuselage) encouraged us to learn about the real thing.
 How many careers in aviation did these models launch?
 Years later many have returned to the gentle art of modelling having found marriage, mortgages careers and other interests on the way.

-The site was first created in April 2011 and it’s home is in the historic railway station of Przemysl a beautiful Polish City dating from the 8th Century.
-We also have a small shop selling both Frog and Frog Spawn both retail and mail order.
-If anybody would like to contribute to the design or content of the site please get in touch.
-In the meantime please feel free to visit and maybe take part in our forum.
+The site was first created in April 2011 and it’s home is opposite the 18th Century railway station of Przemysl a beautiful Polish City that is over a thousand years old.
+If anybody would like to contribute to the content of the site please get in touch.
 Thank you for your visit and above all enjoy the hobby.

 Just a quick note about copyright and sources.
 All photo’s & models except where credited are from my own collection.
 Illustrations of period newspapers are the copyright of the publications named and are reproduced with permission.
 They should not be copied.
 I have relied heavily on Richard Lines and Leif Hellstrom’s amazing book Frog Model Aircraft 1932-1976 published by New Cavendish books in 1989 a title that every Frog Enthusiast should own.